Carbon print: Overview and history of carbon printing

 The carbon process, initially a black-and-white process using lampblack (carbon black), was invented by Alphonse Poitevin in 1855.
 The process was later adapted to color, through the use of pigments, by Louis Ducos du Hauron in 1868.
 Carbon printing remained commercially popular through the first half of the 20th century.
-It was replaced over time by the dye-transfer process, chromogenic, dye-bleach (or dye destruction, i.e. Cibachrome) and, now, digital printing processes.
+It was replaced over time by the dye-transfer process, chromogenic, dye-bleach (or dye destruction, e.g., Cibachrome) and, now, digital printing processes.
 The efficiencies gained through these more modern automated processes relegated carbon printing to the commercial backwaters in the latter half of the 20th century.
 It is now only found in the darkrooms of the rare enthusiast and a few exotic labs.

 Carbon printing is based on the fact that gelatin, when sensitized to light by a dichromate, is hardened and made insoluble in water when exposed to ultraviolet light.
 Because of the comparative insensitivity of the material, sunlight or another strong source of UV light is normally used to minimize the required exposure time.
 To make a full-color print, three negatives photographed through red, green and blue filters are printed on dichromate-sensitized sheets of pigmented gelatin (traditionally called "carbon tissue" regardless of the pigment incorporated) containing, respectively, cyan, magenta and yellow pigments.
 They are developed in warm water, which dissolves the unhardened gelatin, leaving a colored relief image that is thickest where it received the strongest exposure.
 The three images are then transferred, one at a time, onto a final support such as a heavy sheet of smooth gelatin-sized paper.
 Usually, the yellow image is transferred first, then the magenta image is applied on top of it, great care being taken to superimpose it in exact register, and then the cyan image is similarly applied.
 A fourth black pigment "key" layer is sometimes added, as in mechanical printing processes, to improve edge definition and mask any spurious color cast in the dark areas of the image, but it is not a traditional component.

 The resulting finished print, whether composed of several layers and in full color or having only a single monochrome layer, exhibits a very slight bas-relief effect and a variation of texture on its surface, both distinctive characteristics of a carbon print.
 The process is time-consuming and labor-intensive.
 Each color carbon print requires three, or four, round trips in the darkroom to create the finished print.
 An individual, using existing pigmented sheets and separations, can prepare, print and process enough material, 60 sheets including the support, to produce about twelve 20" x 24" four-color prints in a 40-hour work week.
 However, this investment of time and effort can create prints of outstanding visual quality and proven archival permanence.

 The carbon process can be used to produce: